 The inspection fee will vary depending on a number of factors such as the size of the house, its age and additional services.
 The American Society of Home Inspectors says, “do not let cost be a factor in deciding whether or not to have a home inspection or in the selection of your home inspector.
 The lowest-priced inspection is not necessarily a bargain.
 Use the inspector’s qualifications, including experience, training, compliance with your state’s regulations as a guide.”

 We accept cash, check, and credit cards.
 However, a cash payment will qualify for an additional $15 discount off your final bill if you let us know before signing your contract.

 While R.I.S.E. does not require that you be present for the inspection, we highly recommended it.
 You will be able to observe and ask questions as you learn about the condition of the home and how to maintain it.
-Some clients prefer to arrive at the end of the inspection for an in-person summary of findings.
+Most clients prefer to arrive at the end of the inspection for an in-person summary of findings.

 There is no such thing as a perfect house.
 If the inspector identifies problems, it doesn’t mean you should or shouldn’t buy the house, only that you will know in advance what to expect.